Reproducible Science

 Data dictionary - Good data sharing example

-A README file is the first thing someone sees when they open your dataset/project folder.
+A README file is the first thing someone sees when they open your dataset (or project folder).
 It should answer basic questions like:

 • What is this dataset?